-The internationally-renowned, multi-disciplinary Centre for Russian and East European Studies (CREES) has been at the forefront of the study of the region for five decades.
+The internationally-renowned, multi-disciplinary Centre for Russian, European and Eurasian Studies (CREES) has been at the forefront of the study of the region for five decades.
 Established in 1963 as the Centre for Russian and East European Studies, the Centre celebrated its 50th anniversary in 2013 and marked the occasion with a special series of seminars and a larger than usual annual conference.

 CREES Co-Director Richard Connolly, "CREES has been and remains one of the world's leading centres for research and teaching on Russia, Eurasia, and Central and Eastern Europe.
 Drawing on our intimate knowledge of the region and armed with an array of multi-disciplinary and interdisciplinary approaches we seek to explain developments in this rapidly changing region of the world."